Host of Ireland's top trad musicians to play in charity concert in Inishowen

 Caitlin’s father Thomas Strain, a well-known fiddler himself, will also be playing.
 Forming a trio on the night will be Clodagh and Jack Warnock, with Edel McLaughlin on piano, and the well-known accordionist Teresa McClure will also take the stage.

 The concert starts at 7.30pm.
-Admission is €20 (plus ticket fees) and tickets are available online at eventbrite.ie (look up ‘traditional music concert’ in Donegal).
+Admission is €20 (plus ticket fees) and tickets are available online HERE.
 You can also book tickets with the hotel on 07493 61144 or just pay at the door.

-Barrack Hill Town Park Steering Committee and the 8th Donegal Scouts are organizing a fun community event

-Minister for Agriculture Charlie McConalogue with Cllr Paul Canning at the newly developed Newtowncunnigham Primary Care Centre

 Subscribe or register today to discover more from DonegalLive.ie